juancho85/docker-stack-this/traefik_stack1/README.md

 ```

 ## Confirm that Traefik and the gang are running
-1. The script `runup` does the hard work for us.
+1. The script `runup.sh` does the hard work for us.

 2. When you see that all services are deployed, click on `80` to see a static landing page.